MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/ews-managed-api-reference-for-exchange.md

 description: Learn about the namespaces that are included in the EWS Managed API.
 ---

-# Exchange Web Services (EWS) Managed API reference
+# EWS Managed API reference

 **Applies to**: EWS Managed API | Exchange Online | Exchange Server 2007 | Exchange Server 2010 | Exchange Server 2013 | Office 365